 Revenues from grants and contracts are recorded based upon terms of the grantor allotment which generally provide that revenues are earned when the allowable costs of the specific grant provisions have been incurred.
-For the years ended December 31, 2023 and 2022 deferred grant revenue in the amount of \$0 and \$1,436,420, respectively, are reflected in the statement of financial position for amounts received but not earned.
-For the years ended December 31, 2023 and 2022, deferred revenue also includes \$122,188 and \$139,083, respectively, related to special events yet to be held and \$21,279 and \$31,645, respectively, related to membership dues for amounts received but not earned.
+For the years ended December 31, 2024 and 2023 there were no deferred grant revenues reflected in the statement of financial position for amounts received but not earned.
+For the years ended December 31, 2024 and 2023, deferred revenue includes \$262,704 and \$122,188, respectively, related to special events yet to be held, and \$2,740 and \$21,279, respectively, related to membership dues for amounts received but not earned.